Neural Minimum Weight Perfect Matching for Quantum Error Codes: Method

+(iii) \textbf{Matching:} The network assigns an error probability $p_{ij}$ to every edge in the decoding graph.
+These probabilities are transformed into final edge weights $w_{ij}$ via the negative log-likelihood transform $w_{ij} = -\ln(p_{ij})$.
+These weights are fed into the standard MWPM algorithm to predict the final correction.
 The complete inference pipeline is formalized in the Algorithm~\ref{alg:hybrid_decoder}.
 In this procedure, $\text{QWP}(S)$ executes the forward pass of our neural backbone, mapping the input syndrome $S \in\{0, 1\}^{N}$, where N is the total number of stabilizers, to a set of edge probabilities $\mathcal{D}$.
 A visual overview of this complete hybrid architecture, is presented in Figure~\ref{fig:three_plot_pyramid}.